 - F-Droid: an open-source app repository where you can find many apps not available on Google Play.
 If you install an app from F-Droid, you will be prompted when updates are available.
-Many great apps are available here, and all are open source.
+Many great apps are available here.

 - Aurora Store: a clone of the Google Play store.
 Aurora anonymously requests apps from Play, and installs them on your phone.
 No personally identifiable information is sent to Google.